zouweemama/zouweemama/README.md

    $\color{darkgray}{\textbf{ · · ────── ꒰ঌ·✦·໒꒱ ────── · ·}}$

    My name is Zou or Zhenyi but i prefer Zou cause it's shorter <: .
-I am 17 yr old and i was born on the 21st December on a Winter solstice ❆.
-I lack vocabulary in English cause its not my main language ^^.
+I am 15 yr old and i was born on the 21st December on a Winter solstice ❆.
+I lack vocabulary in English cause its not my main language most of the time i use a translator.
 I am Chinese Brazilian !!
 But I'm mostly more on my Chinese side.
 I am biologically a boy and my pronouns are he/him..
 I am bisexual !!!
 I speak English, Mandarin, French and I'm learning German !!!
-I am currently in highschool so i mostly study ..study..study till i score.
-I have severe PTSD from my rough childhood.
-Please be nice to me im sensitive
+I am currently in highschool so i mostly study ;P.